 Once the list expands, click on the training you would like to select.

-A Step-By-Step Guide to AAC Assessments, Part I: Assessment Process Guidelines *
+A Step-By-Step Guide to AAC Assessments, Part 1: Assessment Process Guidelines *

-A Step-By-Step Guide to AAC Assessments, Part I: Assessment Process Guidelines *Presented by AAC Specialists: Elizabeth Uduehi, M.A., CCC-SLP, Mollie Mindel, M.S., CCC-SLP and Jenna Williams M.S., CCC-SLP (3 hrs.)
+A Step-By-Step Guide to AAC Assessments, Part 1: Assessment Process Guidelines *Presented by AAC Specialists: Elizabeth Uduehi, M.A., CCC-SLP, and Mollie Mindel, M.S., CCC-SLP (3 hrs.)

-A Step-By-Step Guide to AAC Assessments, Part II: AAC Tools & Systems *Presented by AAC Specialists: Elizabeth Uduehi, M.A., CCC-SLP, Mollie Mindel, M.S., CCC-SLP and Jenna Williams M.S., CCC-SLP (3 hrs.)
+A Step-by-Step Guide to AAC Assessments: Part 2: Feature Matching, Diagnostic Trials & the IEP *Presented by AAC Specialists: Elizabeth Uduehi, M.A., CCC-SLP, and Mollie Mindel, M.S., CCC-SLP (3 hrs.)

 AAC In The Classroom: Empowering Support Staff *

-AAC In The Classroom: Empowering Support Staff *Presented by Jenna Williams M.S., CCC-SLP, SPG AAC Specialists (3 hrs.)
+AAC In The Classroom: Empowering Support Staff *Presented by Mollie Mindel M.S., CCC-SLP, SPG AAC Specialists (90 Minutes)